seryalda/wile/1.0.0/README.md

 ## Compatible Processor Boards

-DAWG Board v1.0.0 also works with below Processor Board:

 | Board              | Link                                       | Image                                                                                                 | Description                                                                                                                                      | GPIO Output Pins     |
 |--------------------|--------------------------------------------|-------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------|---------------|
 | NA | NA | NA | NA | NA |

-Explore the compatibility of DAWG with these processor boards to enhance your projects.

 [🔝 Top](#top)